close

 Curriculum Overview

-• the computer science courses focus on technical competencies, with the opportunity to specialise in either Data Science/AI or Software and Systems Engineering;
+• the Computer Science courses focus on technical competencies, with the opportunity to specialise in either AI & Data Science, Software and Systems Engineering or Strategic Cybersecurity.

-• and the Contextual Studies courses develop and sharpen our students' reflective competencies.
+• the Contextual Studies courses develop and sharpen our students' reflective competencies.

 Together, this combination of competencies creates a potent mix of practical skills, business skills and societal understanding.